danielsaidi/website_danielsaidi/pages/talks.md

   <p></p>
   <p>
     Here's a list of talks and workshops that I have given at various conferences, meetups, and events.
-It happens when it happens.
   </p>

   <a name="tag-item-list"></a>